Migbelis Castellanos: Early life

-Migbelis attends the Universidad Rafael Belloso Chacín, in Maracaibo, where she was pursuing two BAs, one in Social Communication and another one in Political Science in the Universidad del Zulia (LUZ-Maracaibo).
+In 2011 she did not manage to enter the casting of the Chinita Fair because she was a minor.
+In 2013, Migbelis managed to enter Miss Venezuela, where with an outstanding participation she managed to win at the end of the contest.
+Migbelis attended the Universidad Rafael Belloso Chacín, in Maracaibo, where she was pursuing two BAs, one in Social Communication and another one in Political Science in the Universidad del Zulia (LUZ-Maracaibo), which she later took online; while preparing for Miss Universe 2014 and subsequently dropped out.